Prevent the loss of life and property from fire and explosion.

 Number of Structure Fires

-Analysis of results and challenges: Structure fires increased in 2019 by 19% from 2018.
+Analysis of results and challenges: The number of structure fires decreased by 7%, from 2019 to 2020.
 The division did not meet the target of reducing the number of structure fires to less than 1,176 per year.
 The division continues to work to reduce this number through fire and life safety building inspections, building plan reviews for code compliance, and public education.
-The McKinley wildland fire consumed 151 structures.

 |B1: Core Service - Building plan review for code compliance.|